 The Honor Code provides guidance (and some boundaries) when living within the Oak Valley College community.
-It is important to note that wherever and whenever possible issues dealing with behavior are met with an attitude of humility and grace.
+Wherever and whenever possible issues dealing with behavior are met with an attitude of humility and grace.
 This is, after all, a Christian college, and colleges are places of instruction, learning, and maturation.

 We are a community of Christians committed to the principles of Christian living found in the Bible.
 We hold that these biblical standards are vital to our relationship with God and one another.